Long Eaton railway station

-Long Eaton railway station serves the town of Long Eaton in Derbyshire, England.
-It lies on the Midland Main Line and the - line 120 mi 28 chain north of London St Pancras.
-The station is managed by East Midlands Railway, but CrossCountry operates some services.
+Long Eaton railway station serves the town of Long Eaton, in Derbyshire, England.
+It is on the Midland Main Line and the - line, 120 mi 28 chain north of London St Pancras.
+The station is managed by East Midlands Railway, which operates services with CrossCountry.

 History

-The line was opened by the Midland Counties Railway in 1839, which shortly joined the North Midland Railway and the Birmingham and Derby Junction Railway to form the Midland Railway.
+The line was opened by the Midland Counties Railway in 1839, which soon joined the North Midland Railway and the Birmingham and Derby Junction Railway to form the Midland Railway.

-The station was designed by A. A. Langley, engineer to the Midland Railway, and opened as Sawley Junction on 10 December 1888 on Tamworth Road.
+The station was designed by A.A.
+Langley, engineer to the Midland Railway, and opened as Sawley Junction on 10 December 1888 on Tamworth Road.

-For some years from the 1920s until 1937, the station was managed by the station master at Trent Junction.
+From the 1920s until 1937, the station was managed by the station master at Trent Junction.

-In 1932, the LMS announced that Sawley Junction would be known as Sawley Junction for Long Eaton.

-In 1967 the station became known as Long Eaton.
+In 1932, the London, Midland and Scottish Railway announced that Sawley Junction would be known as Sawley Junction for Long Eaton.
+In 1967, the station became known as Long Eaton.

-Since late 2009, Long Eaton has become a penalty fare station.
-Tickets must be purchased from the ticket office or self-service machine before boarding a train.

 Accidents and incidents

-On 9 October 1869 a Midland Railway passenger train was involved in a rear-end collision with another train at Long Eaton Junction resulting in seven deaths and another twelve injured.
+On 9 October 1869, a Midland Railway passenger train was involved in a rear-end collision with another train at Long Eaton Junction; it resulted in seven deaths, with another twelve injured.
 The investigation blamed fog, inadequate braking power, excessive speed and fogman error for the collision.

+Facilities

+The station is staffed during the day.
+There is a ticket office, with three automatic ticket machines sited externally.
+There is a car park with 94 spaces, with lockers available for bicycles.